openkruise/kruise/docs/proposals/20210628-workloadspread.md

   - `preferredNodeSelectorTerms`: the additional node selector of this subset, it will be injected into each term of `pod.spec.affinity.nodeAffinity.preferredDuringSchedulingIgnoredDuringExecution`
   - `tolerations`: the additional tolerations of this subset, it will be injected into `pod.spec.tolerations`
   - `patch`: the specified strategic patch body of this subset, it will be patched to Pods that belong to this subset
-  - `maxReplicas`: the maximum number of Pods in this subset, it can be an absolute number or a percentage string. maxReplicas can be null that represents there is no replicas limits in this subset.
+  - `maxReplicas`: the maximum number of Pods in this subset, it can be an absolute number or percentage string. maxReplicas can be null represents that there is no replicas limits in this subset.
 - `scheduleStrategy`: strategies for schedule
   - `type`: can be `Fixed` or `Adaptive`
     - `Fixed` means always choose the former subset for Pods unless the subset's maxReplicas has been satisfied